 Is disability insurance worth it?

-During the financial planning meeting, the Gillmans’ Sensible advisor relates a situation he encountered during his career to illustrate the value of disability insurance.
-One client who decided against buying it became ill with a serious heart condition and couldn’t work.
+During the financial planning meeting, the Gillmans’ financial advisor relates a situation he encountered during his career to illustrate the value of disability insurance.
+A person he knows who decided against buying it became ill with a serious heart condition and couldn’t work.
 Without disability insurance, his family had to scale back their lifestyle drastically and needed financial support from their extended family.
 Instead of paying a few thousand dollars a year for insurance, they faced the financially devasting loss of $150K a year in lost earnings.

 Both Bob and Lydia sleep better knowing their family is protected.